 As we expand our awareness and understanding, we enrich our capacity for appreciation and wonder.
 We have much to celebrate!

-Honey-Maker: How the Honey Bee Worker Does What She Does tells the story of the worker bee, the one we see in our flower and vegetable gardens, the one that now continues to make headline news.
-She is part of the honey bee colony that includes a queen, hundreds of drones, and thousands of additional workers.
-And, though there was a time when our association lay in the priceless honey and wax she produces, today we depend on her to aid the survival not only of the colony but also our own.
+Honey-Maker: How the Honey Bee Worker Does What She Does tells the story of the worker bee, the one we see in our flower and vegetable gardens, the one that continues to make today’s headline news.
+She is part of the honey bee colony that includes a queen, hundreds of drones, and thousands of other workers.
+Although there was a time when our association with the worker bee rested in the priceless honey and wax the colony produces—and still does, we now depend on her to aid not only the colony’s survival but also our own.
 Here you’ll learn how the honey bee worker does what she does—and why it matters so much to all of us.
 Additional description is at: About the Book.

 Caution: Be prepared to be inspired by the small, golden insect we know as the honey bee.